 We were all super antsy to meet some pandas, so this panda center was the obvious first stop.
 The Chengdu Research Base of Giant Panda Breeding is a non-profit research and breeding facility for giant pandas and other rare animals.

-It was filled with crowds, since we were there during peek tourist season in May.
+It was filled with crowds since we were there during peak tourist season in May.
 But, there is absolutely nothing like seeing a panda in person.
 They are the sweetest, most endearing animals I’ve ever had the pleasure of interacting with.
 I could go on for hours, but I’ll let the pictures tell the story for me.
 At this panda center, they had baby pandas, adult giant pandas, and red pandas.

 Kuan Zhai Alley

 Address: 127 Changshun Upper St, KuanZhai XiangZi TeSe ShangYeJie, Qingyang Qu, Chengdu Shi, Sichuan Sheng, China, 610015